DJI Mini 3 vs DJI Mini 4K

 DJI Mini 3

-- No ActiveTrack or subject tracking capabilities
+- No ActiveTrack or subject tracking, framing is fully manual

 DJI Mini 4K

-- RAW/DNG photo support for editing flexibility
+- RAW/DNG photo support gives real editing flexibility at an entry-level price

-- No tracking or Follow Me modes
+- No subject tracking or Follow Me, framing is fully manual

 Price Range